AnkushSinghGandhi/DSA-OneShot/README.md

   - Valid parentheses
   - Next greater element
   - Monotonic stack / Min stack
+  - Implement a stack using arrays (#16)
+  - Design a stack that retrieves minimum efficiently
+  - Implement a circular queue (#18)
+  - Build a queue using stacks (#19)

 #### 🔹 4.
 Hashing (HashMap / Set / Dict) - 10%
 - **Understand concepts** (no need to implement):